oboril/mocca_interview_question/readme.md

     * product at 1.12 mins

-Your task will be to investigate the origin of the unusual peak shifts and fix the buggy code.

 ### Useful information

 The version of MOCCA that you should be using can be cloned from [this github repo](https://github.com/HaasCP/mocca).